-My daughter ran out of a wallpaper border she was putting up in her dining room. she was only about 4 feet short instead of buying another package,which was expensive, I copied the border using my copy machine and a good grade of paper.
-When it was on the wall you could not tell the difference.
+To the person who ran out of wallpaper border, this happened to my daughter.
+I copied the border onto a good grade of paper after it was on the wall you could not tell the difference.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.